Wiring a Flick-Wipe

 To wire in a flick-wipe switch, we need to be able

 to convince the motor that it is no longer parked.
-We can't just power up the orange/blue
+We can't just power up the

-switch.
+parking switch.
 One way of doing this is shown below:

 Use a momentary switch with three terminals.
-It is important
+It is important that

-also short the power supply and blow the fuse).
-I believe that the standard Caterham Flash
+short the power supply and blow the fuse).
+I believe that the standard Caterham Flash Switch should be suitable (but I haven't test it) and this will

-(but I haven't test it) and this will match the design of the other switches in
+match the design of the other switches in the car.

 To wire the flick-switch like this, cut the